ibm-cloud-docs/containers/cs_apps.md

     ```
     {: pre}

-2. Remove the load balancer service that uses a public IP address.
+2. Remove the load balancer service that uses a public or private IP address.

     ```
     kubectl delete service <myservice>